Polyphenols and phytochemicals

 Phytochemicals are the gifts from nature, which are responsible for the colour, taste and aroma of plant based foods.
-As well as these pleasant attributes, they protect us from environmental and ingested carcinogens and have anticancer properties.
-It is not a surprise then that the World Cancer Research Fund and other academic bodies, report that individuals eating phytochemical-rich foods have a significantly lower risk of premature aging and many other conditions which effect health including:
+As well adding to quality of food, they protect us from environmental and ingested carcinogens and have direct anticancer properties.
+Strong scientific data has linked their regular intake with a lower risk of premature aging and many other conditions which effect health including:

 Classification of phytochemicals

 There are four major groups of phytochemicals:

 2. Non-carotenoid terpenoids

 Low polyphenol rich diets have been linked to a number of degenerative chronic illnesses such as dementia, high cholesterol, arthritis, skin aging and macular degeneration [Rezai-Zadeh, Maclarty, Elmets].
 On the other hand, polyphenol rich diets have been linked to both a reduced risk of developing cancer and improved outcomes after initial treatments.
 The most notable scientific clinical studies are summaries here:

 carrots, have been in a number of larger population studies to be linked with a